-Financial Statement including the regularity opinion a Governance affairs of the CCG and of the income and expenditure recorded during the year.
-We are also required to form a view on the regularity of the CCG's income and expenditure i.e. that the expenditure and income included in the Statement CCG's financial statements has been applied to the purposes intended by Parliament and the financial transactions in the financial statements conform to the authorities which govern them.
+including the regularity opinion and Governance Statement CCG's financial statements has been applied to the purposes intended by Parliament and the financial transactions in the financial statements conform to the authorities which govern them.
 We report by exception if the CCG has not complied with the requirements of NHS England in the preparation of its Governance Statement.
 We also examine and report on the consistency of the schedules or returns prepared by the CCG for consolidation into the Whole of Government Accounts (WGA) with our other work.
-Value for Money arrangements We conclude on the arrangements in place for securing economy, efficiency and effectiveness (value for money) in the CCG's use of resources.
+Value for Money We conclude on the arrangements in place for securing economy, efficiency and effectiveness (value for money) in the CCG's use of resources.